Pelican Table | House of Finn Juhl

 Ø: 63 cm | H: 45 cm

-The only known version of the Pelican Table was displayed alongside the Pelican Chair at the Copenhagen Cabinetmakers’ Guild Exhibition in 1940.
-Both pieces are exceptional examples of Finn Juhl’s spiritual kindship with modern art.
-However, the table was never put into production.
-Reappearing at an auction in Paris almost 75 years later, the accurate design and measurements of the table could finally be determined.
-The Pelican Table is manufactured in oak, walnut, Oregon pine or black painted.
+At the 1940 Copenhagen Cabinetmakers’ Guild Exhibition, the Pelican Chair was showcased alongside the Pelican Table, both reflecting Finn Juhl’s deep affinity for modern art.
+However, the table was never put into production and was only rediscovered at a Paris auction nearly 75 years later, allowing the accurate design and measurements of the table to be finally determined.
+The Pelican Table is now manufactured in oak, walnut, Oregon pine, or painted black.

 Product details